 Way 1: Determine the Type of Wood Finish

 Woodcrafters source their woods from a variety of places.
 The easiest place to get wood would be from home and retail stores.
 It’s also possible to purchase them from lumber stores or directly from mills.
 Most wood is sold as “S2S” or “S4S.”
-These figures simply refer to the number of sides that have been finished or pre surfaced.
+These figures simply refer to the number of sides that have been finished or pre-surfaced.
 Therefore, S2S has two sides finished, while S4S wood has all four sides pre-surfaced.
-Wood that has not been surfaced in any way is called rough lumber or rough wood.
+Wood that has not been surfaced in any way is called rough wood.

 Most beginner woodcrafters purchase S4S wood because it’s the easiest to work with, and they may not have the tools necessary to work with rough wood.
 In such cases, neither a planer or jointer is necessary.
 For S 2 S boards, the faces are already primed and ready, but the edges may be a little rough.
 In that case, a jointer can help smooth the edges, especially if they need to be joined together with other pieces.